raycmorgan/sqlbox/README.md

 });
 ```

 SQLBox uses [node-validator](https://github.com/chriso/node-validator) internally.
 Because of this you have access to all of the [validation methods](https://github.com/chriso/node-validator#list-of-validation-methods) described there.
-Simply convert from the normal form `.len(2, 10)` to the array form `['len', 2, 10].
+Simply convert from the normal form `.len(2, 10)` to the array form `['len', 2, 10]`.
+This API is pretty much final.

 The other more advanced way is to specify `validate` which gets passed the object being validated and a [node-validator](https://github.com/chriso/node-validator) instance to use to validate it.